Vikingeets/advancedtouch/STEPWISE.md

 ac, action a s/f/?

 	Perform the given crafting action.
 The action must be in the shortened format that Advanced Touch inputs and outputs.
-Afterwards, you may set s, f, or ? to indicate whether the action succeeded, failed, or to let the RNG decide (the default).
+Afterwards, you may set s, f, or ? to indicate whether the action succeeded, failed, or to let AT's RNG decide (the default).

-	In s or f, the stepwise will never proc a good or excellent condition in the following step.
+	With s or f, the stepwise will always proc a normal (or poor) condition in the following step.
 Actions that are guaranteed to succeed ingame are guaranteed in stepwise, even if f is specified.

 	Example: `ac patientTouch s`

 so, solve g

 	Executes the solver against the current crafting status.
 You may optionally specify a number of generations.
-The solver will run until it settles on an action to take next, or until 5 times that number have been tried.
+The solver will run until it settles on an action to take next, or until 5 times the generation count has been tried.
 You may cancel the solve early by hitting Control-C

 su, suggested s/f/?